jsborjesson/jsborjesson.github.io/_posts/2016-11-03-exemplary-design.md

   too, there's a kind of nasty looking regex, but it has an underscore in it so let's take that one as well (a dot in regex has to be escaped `\.`).

 Phew, that was really boring.
-But now you have some very similar looking files, with different names and very slightly changed implementations:
+Now you have some very similar looking files, with different names and very slightly changed implementations:

 ### Altered files: